alexsander-projects/azblob-rust-uploader-GUI/readme.md

 The app takes 1 second to upload some test files to azure, these are image files of different sizes being organized in the following schema:
 26 images in the parent folder, 26 images in a subfolder, and 7 image in another subfolder, totaling 59 images and 60MB of data.

+Applied changes to the code to make it more efficient, and lightweight, without compromising the performance.